laravel/docs/logging.md

 <a name="configuring-the-slack-channel"></a>
 #### Configuring The Slack Channel

 The `slack` channel requires a `url` configuration option.
 This URL should match a URL for an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) that you have configured for your Slack team.

 By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `config/logging.php` configuration file by modifying the `level` configuration option within your Slack log channel's configuration array.

 <a name="building-log-stacks"></a>
-### Building Log Stacks
+## Building Log Stacks

-As previously mentioned, the `stack` driver allows you to combine multiple channels into a single log channel.
+As mentioned previously, the `stack` driver allows you to combine multiple channels into a single log channel for convenience.
 To illustrate how to use log stacks, let's take a look at an example configuration that you might see in a production application:

     'channels' => [
         'stack' => [